TrebledJ/trebledj.github.io/content/posts/infosec/drogon-csp/2024-08-18-abusing-server-side-rendering-in-drogon.md

 - `buffer` is technically an output, so why do we treat it as an input?
 - Demonstrate RCE by using the execve syscall.

-Blocking the keyword `syscall` will not work here, since we can bypass it with a simple `sys" "call`… Adjacent strings are concatenated in C/C++ (`"a" "b" == "ab"`).
-We would need to block the functions invoking inline assembly, such as `asm`.
+Blocking the keyword `syscall` will not work here.
+We can bypass it with a simple `sys" "call`, since adjacent strings are concatenated in C/C++ (`"a" "b" == "ab"`).
+To properly block such calls, we would need to block the functions invoking inline assembly, such as `asm`.

 Handy Reference: [Using Inline Assembly in C/C++](https://www.codeproject.com/Articles/15971/Using-Inline-Assembly-in-C-C)